 - There is no permanent record of being under debt review kept on any Consumer Credit Bureau Data Base, meaning that unlike administration or other avenues, the process leaves no black mark against your name.

 - Repayment of your debt obligations is done through one regular monthly payment (to a Payment Distribution Agency who handle the money side of things).

-- The debt counselor will set aside a certain amount of income for your necessities (food, school fees, transport costs, etc.) and you then use whatever money you have left over to pay your debts.
+- The debt counsellor will set aside a certain amount of income for your necessities (food, school fees, transport costs, etc.) and you then use whatever money you have leftover to pay your debts.
 You will never pay more money than you can reasonably afford.

-- A registered debt counselor is far more likely to get a positive response from your creditors when it comes to negotiating your repayments than you might as a consumer.
+- A registered debt counsellor is far more likely to get a positive response from your creditors when it comes to negotiating your repayments than you might as a consumer.

 - While under “debt review”, you only make one monthly payment.
 A Payment Distribution Agency will in turn pay all your creditors.
 This one easy payment will make your finances much easier to manage and reduce your banking fees.

-- A qualified debt counselor will be able to advise you on ways to cut your monthly costs.
+- A qualified debt counsellor will be able to advise you on ways to cut your monthly costs.